rqfirqfo/mscdsampler-html/README.md

 See [TODO.md](TODO.md)

 ## Copyright stuff
-All images, videos and audio are copyrighted to their respectful creators at Microsoft.
+This is an unofficial fan project and is not created by or affiliated with Microsoft.
+All images, videos and audio are reserved to Microsoft.